Angel Fingers (A Teen Ballad)

 "Angel Fingers (A Teen Ballad)" is a popular song by English rock band Wizzard.
 Written and produced by Roy Wood, it was Wizzard's second, and last, UK number one single, spending a week at the top of the UK Singles Chart in September 1973.
 It peaked at number seven in Ireland.

 Backing vocals were provided by The Bleach Boys and the Suedettes.

+Far Out Magazine's Lauren Hunter considered "Angel Fingers" a contender of "the worst number one of 1973".